temannin/Spreact/README.md

 # Spreact

-Easy to use scipt-utility for creating a Spring Backend + ReactJS Frontend Application
+Easy to use scipt-utility for creating a Spring Boot Backend + ReactJS Frontend Application

 ## Steps to Generate Project